AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Related Work

-\paragraph{\textbf{Append-Only Designs}} The first line of research is around authenticated append-only data structures.
+\paragraph{\textbf{Append-Only Designs}} The first line of research revolves around authenticated append-only data structures.
 Haber and Stornetta~\cite{haber1990time} proposed a hash chain associated with transactions, proving their order.
 Subsequently, their work was improved~\cite{bayer1993improving} by aggregating transactions in a Merkle tree, allowing more efficient proofs and updates.
 However, these constructions still require $O(n)$ messages to prove that one version of the ledger is an extension of another.
 Crosby and Wallach~\cite{crosby2009efficient} introduced append-only logs with $O(\log n)$-long incremental and membership proofs.
-Certificate Transparency (CT)~\cite{laurie2013certificate} deploys this data structure to create a public append-only log of digital certificates supporting efficient membership and extension proofs, but with inefficient exclusion proofs.
+Certificate Transparency (CT)~\cite{laurie2013certificate} deploys this data structure to create a public append-only log of digital certificates supporting efficient membership and extension proofs but with inefficient exclusion proofs.
 The idea of CT's publicly verifiable logs was then extended to other applications, like revocation transparency~\cite{laurie2012revocation}, binary transparency~\cite{fahl2014hey}, or key transparency~\cite{melara2015coniks}.
 The CT's base construction was further improved by systems combining an append-only Merkle tree with an ordered Merkle tree~\cite{ryan2014enhanced,kim2013accountable} aiming to implement a variant of an authenticated append-only dictionary.
-Besides making all certificates visible and append-only, these constructions use a constructed key:value mapping to prove e.g., that a certificate is revoked, or that a given domain has a certain list of certificates.
-These systems provide more powerful properties than CT, but unfortunately, they have inefficient $O(n)$ proofs in verifying both properties of their logs at the same time (i.e., append-only ledger with the correct key:value mapping).
-A construction of append-only dictionaries with succinct proofs was recently proposed~\cite{tomescu2019transparency}.
-Despite achieving the desired properties, this construction relies on stronger cryptographic assumptions.
-Moreover, the scheme has efficiency bottlenecks as proving time grows with the data and as of today, it is impractical even for low transaction throughputs.
-The system also requires a trusted setup which may be unacceptable for many applications (like public ledgers).
-Finally, schemes of this class are designed for use cases specific to key:value databases, unable to handle smart contracts as of today.
+Besides making all certificates visible and append-only, these constructions use a constructed key-value mapping to prove e.g., that a certificate is revoked, or that a given domain has a certain list of certificates.
+These systems provide more powerful properties than CT, but unfortunately, they have inefficient $O(n)$ proofs in verifying both properties of their logs at the same time (i.e., append-only ledger with the correct key-value mapping).
+A construction of append-only dictionaries with succinct proofs was proposed in~\cite{tomescu2019transparency}.
+Despite achieving the desired properties, this construction relies on stronger cryptographic assumptions and requires a trusted setup.
+Moreover, the scheme has efficiency bottlenecks as proving time grows with the data, rendering it impractical.
+Finally, such schemes designed for key-value databases are unable to handle smart contracts.
+LedgerDB~\cite{ledgerdb} is deployed on Alibaba Cloud and utilize time-stamping authority to regularly snapshot the ledger whose integrity is maintained using Merkle trees and hash chains.